This STEP is OPTIONAL - please proceed to the next step if you are NOT an eCommerce business or do not use Barcoding features.

 Product Lookup and Product ID.
 Packing is optional.

-- Product Lookup: This will be your marketplace SKU, UPC, EAN, or marketplace bundle/kit SKU
+- Product Lookup: This will be your marketplace SKU, UPC, EAN, marketplace bundle/kit SKU, or serial number/lot ID (note, serial number requires the use of the column "Lot ID" on the import as well)

 - Product ID: This is the corresponding Product ID within Finale.
 The product lookup equals the Product ID.
 Finale will automatically make the connection that the marketplace SKU really means the Finale Product ID and track the inventory correctly.